Achieving digital transformation in retail through the adoption of PLM tools

 The training programs ensure:

-- user skill development
+- user upskilling

 - continuous improvement of practices